Dhole/dhole.github.io/content/post/chip8_emu_2.md

 the columns as Input pins.
 Then we set all rows to Low except for row y; and then we read the value of each column: for each column x that is high, we know that the key at (x, y) was pressed.
-In this implementation I return as soon as I see a key press, so at most one bit will be set in the resut.
+In this implementation I return as soon as I see a key press, so at most one bit will be set in the result.
 ```rust
 fn key_pressed<O: OutputPin, I: InputPin>(r: &mut [O; 4], c: &mut [I; 4]) -> u16 {
     for pin in r.iter_mut() {